 Every kitchen needs a quality set of utilitarian kitchen towels and terry cloth is the best!
 Avoid towels with fringes to catch fire.

 Large serving platters are something that you may not realize you need until it comes time to serve a turkey, a mess of ribs, and other large dishes.

 There is no better way to clean your lettuce or spinach.
 Submerge it in water and then spin off all the water.

-Manual ice cream scoops are not only handy for ice cream, but a great way to portion ground meat for burgers.
+Manual ice cream scoops are not only handy for ice cream, they are also a great way to portion ground meat for burgers.

 This tool makes quick work of fish scales when preparing whole fresh fish.

 The best way to get spaghetti from bowl to plate.

 You need these for stirring and scooping with your non-stick pans.